Siyuan-Gao/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+  DOM stands for Document Object Mode, it is a programming interface for HTML and XML documents.
+It represents the page so that programs can change the document structure, style, and content.

 2. What is an event?

+JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
+When the page loads, it is called an event.
+When the user clicks a button, that click too is an event.
+Other examples include events like pressing any key, closing a window, resizing a window, etc.

 3. What is an event listener?

+The EventTarget method addEventListener() sets up a function that will be called whenever the specified event is delivered to the target.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? sometimes we'd like to use array methods like map, reduce, filter...which are something that we can't use on Nodelist.

 5. What is a component?

+components are single modular pieces of code, but they’re going to be made up of all three html css and js.
+15
 ### Git Set up

 * [ ] Fork the project into your GitHub user account